wne-cs351-f25/cs351-pa9-continuations/README.md

 ### Part 3: OBJ to Python Translation (30 points)

-**Background:** In PA8, you implemented the OBJ language.
+**Background:** In PA8, you used the OBJ language.
 Now you will see how those concepts translate to Python.

 **Tasks:**